htpusa/moomin/README.md

 https://opencobra.github.io/cobratoolbox/stable/

 # Usage
 In order to use MOOMIN, you need DE results obtained using Bayesian methods.
-In order words, for posterior probability of differential expression (PPDE) is needed instead of the more common p-value.
+In other words, a posterior probability of differential expression (PPDE) is needed instead of the more common p-value.
 You also need a metabolic network of the organism under study.
 You can read an SBML-file (.xml) using the COBRA-function "readSBML" or you can download a Matlab-structure containing a COBRA model directly if one is available.